jncraton/computational-thinking-cpsc2020/lectures/28-list-comprehensions.md

 --------------

 - We frequently want to create a list from another list
-- This can be accoplished using a `for` loop
+- This can be accomplished using a `for` loop

 Example
 -------